crysalead/chaos-orm/docs/models.md

 #### ::connection()

-This method allows you gets/sets the connection instance used by a base model.
+This method allows you to get/set the model's connection.

 #### ::conventions()

-This method allows you gets/sets the conventions instance used by a base model.
+This method allows you to get/set the model's conventions.

 #### ::schema()

-This method allows you gets/sets the schema instance used by a model.
+This method allows you to get/set the model's schema.

 #### ::validator()

-This method allows you gets/sets the validator instance used by a model to validate entities.
+This method allows you to get/set the model's validator instance used to validate entities.